 The Azure Face API is a cognitive service that provides algorithms for detecting, recognizing, and analyzing human faces in images.
 The ability to process human face information is important in many different software scenarios, such as security, natural user interface, image content analysis and management, mobile apps, and robotics.

 The face detection feature is also available through the Computer Vision API, but if you wish to do further operations with face data, you should use the Face API (this service).
-For more information on face detection, see the Detect API.

 The Verify API performs an authentication against two detected faces or from one detected face to one person object.
 Practically, it evaluates whether two faces belong to the same person.
 This is potentially useful in security scenarios.
 For more information, see the Verify API.